Compare current condo mortgage rates

 Condo mortgages tend to have slightly higher interest rates compared to a loan for a single-family home, because lenders need to compensate for the additional risk of financing property in an association.
+If you’re considering investing in a condo and renting it out, you’ll need a higher down payment, as well.

 If you’re planning to buy a condo to live in, you can finance it in the same way you’d finance a single-family home.
 Your options include: